EmilyOIG/asr_labs/README.md

 The labs all use Python within a Jupyter notebook that you can edit in your web browser.
 If you are experienced with Python programming and prefer to edit code directly in your own development tool, this is fine too.

 Each lab week has its own Jupyter notebook, with the exception of Labs 3 and 4 which share a notebook.
-The are contained within the files `asr_labX.ipynb`
+They are contained within files named `asr_labX.ipynb`

 ****